ualberta-smr/NFBugs/README.md

 - a `versions` folder
     - these folders contain subfolders for the point in the project history where a problem was found.
 The `version.yml` files in these subdirectories specify which problem(s) the version applies to.

+## Methods

+For a detailed description of how we collected our data, see the [Methodology](./docs/StudyMethodsDocs.md) documentation.

 ## Processing the Data